hashgraph/hedera-services/docs/design/alias-configuration.md

   - If the recovered address match with the address stored in the alias we have to update the key property of the account and store it in the ledger
   - With the above step the process of lazy creation will be finished
 - Crypto Transfer Transaction to ECDSA key alias should create an account with its alias field set to the ECDSA key, populate the alias map with the EVM address calculated based on the ECDSA key, and the key field set with the value of the ECDSA key (currently implemented) and another Crypto Transfer Transaction to the EVM address corresponding to the ECDSA key should transfer to the account created in the previous transaction
-- Crypto Create Transaction with ED25519 key alias should create an account with its alias and key fields set to the ED25519 key.
-Attempting another Crypto Create Transaction with the same ED25519 key alias should fail
 - Crypto Create Transaction with ECDSA key alias:

 **Always validate the 0.0.ECDSA alias format is missing from the alias map as well as the calculated evm_address alias format**